dart-lang/site-www/src/_guides/language/analysis-options.md

 The Dart language spec supports dynamic typing, allowing you to write code that has no type annotations at all.
-Strong mode is a way to apply more restrictive rules to the type system, resulting in finding more errors during static analysis and runtime.
+Strong mode applies more restrictive rules to the type system and, as a result, finds more errors during static analysis and at runtime.
 Another benefit of strong mode is faster compilation.
 Some tools, such as DDC, require strong mode compliance.

 The simplest way to enable strong mode is to specify